flytzen/blog/_posts/2018-10-03-publish-nuget-packages-with-azure-devops.md

 The next `<VersionSuffix>` uses the `Configuration` variable that is provided by the dotnet build process; if I build in Debug mode, the package version will become `1.2.3-debug`.
 This is mainly useful for local scenarios as I will always build in Release mode for publishing.

 The `<VersionSuffix>` after that looks at an environment variable provided by Azure DevOps when you are running in the pipeline.
 This means that if I am building from the `develop` branch in an Azure Pipeline then it will set the Suffix. `Build_BuildID` is another environment variable provided by Azure Dev Ops to the pipeline, which will always increment.
 So, in the example here I may end up with a version number of `1.2.3-pre.6239`.
-As long as that last nunber reliably increments (which it does) you are fine for package control.
+As long as that last number reliably increments (which it does) you are fine for package control.
 There is another variable called `Build_BuildNumber` which you may be tempted to use instead.
 However, I found some scenarios where that variable would have the name of the pipeline instead of a number, which causes the build to fail.

 For more advanced scenarios you can invent your own attributes, which become variables in their own right, which you can then re-combine in other ways.